CJSF | AWARDS

 Materials Advisers Will Need to Make a Nomination

 The adviser should assemble all of the following required materials for the chapter’s nominee(s).
 While an adviser may submit the chapter’s two nominees separately, it is not possible to save a nominee’s partial application to complete later.
-As such, please collect all of the following materials before accessing the portal to submit your nominee(s).
+As such, please collect all of the following materials from your student nominees before accessing the portal for submission.

 - Student/parent contact information: mailing address, phone, and email

-- Service & Awards (PDF) – Please prepare a single document using bullet points, and include each of the categories listed below.
+- Service & Awards (PDF) – Prepare a single document with the following category headings.
+List items using bullet points.
 Include degree and length of involvement.
 Only list items that have occurred in 7th & 8th grade, but include previous years if activity has continued into 7th & 8th (eg. played AYSO soccer from 3rd grade to present)

 - CJSF Service & Activities